StevenHo1394/Transaction_Validation/README.md

 # Transaction_Validation
-A simple web server to collect transaction information from users.
-After user has filled the form and submitted it, the data will be stored in the correspinding tables.
+A simple web server to collect transaction validation information from users.
+After the user has filled the form and submitted it, the data will be stored in the correspinding tables.

 Usage:
 Run "npm install"